 In the Community/At Home

 After experiencing a brain injury, some people require additional support to live independently in the community.
 They might require the support of a case manager to help coordinate services and oversee their care plans.
-Publicly-funded organizations that provide this type of service include Cota and CCACs.
-You may be able to access this service through a third party insurer.
+If this is needed, your health care team will make a referral to help you get this in place.
+Publicly-funded organizations that provide this type of service include Cota and Home and Community Care provided through your LHIN.
+You may also be able to access this service through a third party insurer.

 Some people may not be able to return to work or school, but want to participate in meaningful and social activities.
 Adult day programs offer a variety of programs in a supported environment for people living with ABI.
 Eligible individuals can participate in group activities with minimal supervision.